googlefonts/VTT-Deficiencies/README.md

 2. uses a Dist to control the weight of the middle bar

 Unfortunately neither of these methods fit into the current workflow and methods for hinting Variable fonts.
-Cvt’s are not typically used any longer to control the weights of  vertical features (ie: horizontal bars)
+Cvt’s are not typically not used to control the weights of  vertical features (ie: horizontal bars)

 The second method that uses a dist to control the weight is also not suitable for all variable fonts, especially any that support lighter weight variations.
 The dist command by its nature, always rounds to a full pixel.
 This causes too much distortion in lighter weights and is not recommend for use.